List of Real Sociedad players

 Alberto Górriz holds the record for appearances for Real Sociedad with 599 in all competitions.
 He won two La Liga titles, a Supercopa de España and a Copa del Rey in the 1980s.

 Jesús María Satrústegui is Real Sociedad's record goalscorer with a total of 163.

 Real Sociedad de Fútbol is a football club based in Donostia-San Sebastián, Gipuzkoa, Basque Country, Spain.

 San Sebastian Football Club was formed on a casual basis in 1905; they first won the Copa del Rey, Spain's primary knockout competition, in 1909 – due to a registration issue their players entered under the name of a local cycling group, Club Ciclista de San Sebastián.
 Following their victory, they were more formally founded as Sociedad de Fútbol, receiving royal patronage a year later.
 (Note: The BDFutbol website records the 1909 and 1910 cup runs as being made by separate teams (Club Ciclista and Vasconia respectively) with the Real Sociedad history beginning in 1912, but in any case none of the players involved – for example, Domingo Arrillaga played in all the relevant seasons – appeared in sufficient matches overall to appear in this list.)
-They eventually won the cup in a more definite manner in 1987, and for a third time in 2020 (with a victory over Athletic Bilbao, their local rivals, in the final which was postponed by a year).
+They eventually won the cup in a more definite manner in 1987, for a third time in 2020 (with a victory over Athletic Bilbao, their local rivals, in the final which was postponed by a year) and a fourth victory in 2026.

-The club were founder members of La Liga in 1929 and have been participant's in the country's highest division for the majority of the time since then (75 seasons as of 2022), with short periods in the lower Segunda División (16 seasons in total).
-La Real won the championship in consecutive seasons, 1980–81 and 1981–82, with an entirely locally raised and developed squad.
-Over 100 players have reached the milestone of 100 league appearances for the club; in most cases these were all made in the top division – the list below has a single column for league appearances, indicating where these include lower-division matches.
+The club were founder members of La Liga in 1929 and have been participants in the country's highest division for the majority of the time since (2026–27 being their 80th entry), with short periods (16 seasons in total) in the lower Segunda División.
+La Real won the championship in consecutive seasons, 1980–81 and 1981–82, with a squad that was entirely home-grown.
+They first qualified for the UEFA Cup in 1974; as of July 2026, their continental record includes 20 seasons and 120 matches played.

-Real Sociedad first qualified for the UEFA Cup in 1974.
-As of July 2024, their continental record includes 19 seasons and 108 matches played.
+Over 100 players have reached the milestone of 100 league appearances for Real Sociedad; in most cases these were all made in the top division – the list below has single columns for league appearances and goals, with lower-division contributions indicated.

 List of players

 This list includes all players who have appeared in 100 matches for the club.
 For all registered players with a Wikipedia article, see :Category:Real Sociedad footballers.

-As of July 2025.
+As of July 2026.
 Current players in bold.